 Sensory bottles can be a calming experience for your little one.
-They’re great for babies and toddlers or any children who just love visually stimulating objects.
+They’re great for babies, toddlers, preschoolers or any child who loves visually stimulating objects.

 Make an orange one for Halloween with little pumpkins or a red and green one for Christmas with little trees.
-You can make an ocean-themed bottle blue with little fish or
+You can make an ocean-themed bottle blue with little fish,

 Related Post: 12 Sensory Board Ideas for Babies & Toddlers